xiangyuT/raylight/README.md

 # Raylight

 Raylight.
 Using Ray Worker to manage multi GPU sampler setup.
-With XDiT-XFuser and FSDP to implement parallelism
+With XDiT-XFuser and FSDP to implement parallelism.

+*"Why buy 5090 when you can buy 2x5070s"-Komikndr*

+## UPDATE
+- No need to install FlashAttn.
+- SageAttn is now supported.
+- Partial support for USP Flux.
+- Full FSDP support for Qwen and Flux.
+- Flux USP and Qwen USP is in partial testing, you can try but it will suck.
+- Full LoRA support.
+- FSDP CPU offload, analogous to block swap.

-## RTM, Known Issues
+## RTM and Known Issues
 - Scroll further down for the installation guide.
+- **Rule of thumb**, if have enough VRAM just use USP, if not, FSDP, if it still not enough, use FSDP CPU Offload
+- FSDP CPU Offload is for ultra low VRAM, there will be a performance hit of course
 - If NCCL communication fails before running (e.g., watchdog timeout), set the following environment variables:
   ```bash
   export NCCL_P2P_DISABLE=1